Highway 6 (Israel): History

 The highway is officially dedicated the Yitzhak Rabin Highway (כביש יצחק רבין, Kvish Yitzḥak Rabin), though this name is not commonly used.
 It began operating in 2002 and continues to be lengthened as construction proceeds on newer sections.
 The southern terminus is at Shoket Interchange, opened in November 2016.
 The northern terminus is the Tel Kashish Interchange, opened on November 14, 2018, where the highway now merges into Highway 70 heading northwest.
 Another northern extension to Somech Interchange opened in 2019.

+In July 2025, Transportation Minister Miri Regev announced a NIS 5 billion ($1.48 billion) plan to construct 48 kilometers (30 miles) of elevated highway above the existing road's most congested sections.
+A 16-kilometer section would run between the Nahshonim Interchange and the Eyal Interchange, while in the south, 32 kilometers of new highway would rise above the existing road between the Baqa-Jatt Interchange and the Horshim Interchange.